-While explanatory synthesis essays are focussed on giving a better understanding of the topic and present facts, argumentative essays, on the other hand, are about presenting your point of view or making an argument and justifying it through the course of the essay.
+While explanatory synthesis essays are focussed on giving a better understanding of the topic and presenting facts, argumentative essays, on the other hand, are about presenting your point of view or making an argument and justifying it through the course of the essay.

-Writing a synthesis essay might seem unlike writing the usual essays you’ve come across but hey, that’s what we’re here for.
+Writing a synthesis essay might seem unlike writing the usual essays you’ve come across, but hey, that’s what we’re here for.

 Understand the prompt

 Are you being asked to make an argument, compare and contrast or evaluate a text?
 Spend some time reading the synthesis essay prompt and understanding what’s expected from you.
-If required, underline key words or phrases that define the purpose of the assignment.
+If required, underline keywords or phrases that define the purpose of the assignment.

 Here are some important words to look out for in prompts